-Scientific Name(s): Urginea maritima (L.) Baker (European or white squill); Urginea indica (Roxb.)
+Scientific Name(s): Urginea indica (Roxb.)
 Kunth.
-(Indian squill).
-U. maritima var. pancratium Stein Baker (red squill).
-Family: Liliaceae
+(Indian squill), Urginea maritima (L.) Baker (European or white squill), Urginea maritima var. pancratium Stein Baker (red squill)

 None well documented.

 Adverse reactions include vomiting and convulsions, which generally are observed in overdose situations.

 White squill is a perennial herb native to the Mediterranean region.
 It often grows in sandy soil near the sea, and its onion-like appearance accounts for the common names sea onion or sea squill; a synonym of U. maritima is D. maritima.
 The bulbous portion of the base is harvested, and the dried inner scales of the bulb (not the central portion of the bulb) is used.
 White squill has sometimes been adulterated by the inclusion of Indian squill, which has comparable biological activity.(Deb 1976) Red squill is primarily used as a rodenticide.(USDA 2022)